-This is section of my webpage containing my professional information.
-It includes links to my research work.
-It includes the PDF’s of my published articles as well as PowerPoints of my presentations that I have delivered.
+This section of my website includes links to my research work including PDF’s of published articles and PowerPoints that I have delivered.

 At the bottom of the page are some resources that I found helpful for research in general and also clinical psychiatry.

 I am the Chief Resident of the Clinician Scientist Program at the University of Toronto in the Psychiatry Residency Program.
 I currently work in the Temerty Centre for Therapeutic Brain Intervention at the Centre for Addiction and Mental Health (CAMH).
 I am also interested in epidemiologic research and correctional psychiatry.

 My main project currently is researching the efficacy of brain stimulation for schizophrenia.

 I have recently completed a review on the use of electroconvulsive therapy (ECT) for the treatment of schizophrenia.
 Some of my work on this topic includes: